The stunning world of bezel-less phones (roundup)

 Sharp Aquos Crystal

-The Aquos Crystal may be a couple of years old, but it showed that owning a borderless phone doesn't necessarily mean you have to cough up a lot of money.
+Sharp's Aquos Crystal may be a couple of years old, but it showed that owning a borderless phone doesn't necessarily mean you have to cough up a lot of money.
 Sure, it isn't the most powerful handset available, but it's one of the most compelling-looking budget phones around.
-Read the full review.
+Read the full Aquos Crystal review.

 ZTE Nubia Z11

 The Z11 is a bit of a tease.
 First Nubia (a subset of ZTE) said the phone will only be available in China.
-Then it said it'll come to the US too.
+Then it said it'll come to the US as well.
 But then it changed its mind and it looks like the Z11 won't be available outside of China after all.
-It's too bad too -- beside from its stylish looks, it has a powerful Snapdragon 820 processor and a 16-megapixel camera.
-Read the full review.
+It's too bad, too -- beside from its stylish looks, it has a powerful Snapdragon 820 processor and a 16-megapixel camera.
+Read the full Nubia Z11 review.

 Solving for XX: The industry seeks to overcome outdated ideas about "women in tech."